cirosantilli/china-dictatorship/FAQ.md

 But without censorship, there will be democracy, and with democracy FLG followers will have voting rights, and FLG will become legal.

 I think the situation is very similar to Scientology in the USA today: most people dislike it, but believe that you can believe whatever you want.

+Democracy and Communism can also be considered as religions and persecuted.